Battleship Youth Rugby - Spring 2018 Registration

 We're very proud to announce that Battleship Youth Rugby is expanding!
-In an effort to make rugby available to more young people throughout the Mobile area, our Spring 2017 season will offer five different practice locations: Spring Hill College, Sage Park, Lyons Park, Cottage Hill Park & Semmes Athletic Association Park.
+In an effort to make rugby available to more young people throughout the Mobile area, our Spring 2018 season will offer two more divisions: U15 flag coed and U16 tackle boys.

-Battleship Youth Rugby is a coed flag rugby league for boys and girls ages 6-12 and is open to players of all ability levels.
+Battleship Youth Rugby is a coed flag rugby league for boys and girls ages 6-15 and boys tackle rugby league for ages 13-16, and is open to players of all ability levels.
 The program's format is fairly casual, focusing primarily on intra-squad scrimmages that give players the opportunity to work together, deepen their understanding of the game and enjoy some fun exercise.

-The season begins on May 7 and ends on June 24.
-Players are encouraged to attend at least one (and as many as three) practices each week:
+The season begins on April 29th and ends on July 14th.
+Players are encouraged to attend practice each week:

 How to Register: